alcstat/Sentiment-Analysis-for-Persian-Text/README.md

 }
 ```

-Now, we want to use this method on our data to build a feature called
+Now, we want to use these functions on our data to build a feature called
 “Sense” that measures the intensity of each comment alongside their
 polarity.